etendra2501/etendra2501/README.md

 ### Hola!
 I'm Etendra Verma👋

+I'm Etendra from India, and I do Bachelors in Electronics and Communication Engineering.
+Ireally enjoyed learning new languages and frameworks like Python and Django, as well as work in Robotics.I also enjoying doing Competitive programming.

+Skills: Python/C++/Flask/Django

+- 🔭 I’m currently working on this page.

 - 🔭 I’m interested to learn more about AI and Robotics.
 - 🌱 I’m currently learning Deep Learning.
 - 👯 I’m looking to collaborate in Open Source Project.